HippoBaro/android_scheme_pattern/README.md

 ### Multithreaded Pure functional

-The recursive algorithm implements only pure functions and thus is completely stateless.
+The recursive algorithm implements only pure functions, and thus is completely stateless.
-When compile-time evaluation in not enabled, the program takes advantage of this and shards the workload across multiple threads.
+When compile-time evaluation in not enabled, the program takes advantage of this and shard the workload across multiple threads.